DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/05spleak.md

 the Kosovo war.
 I moved from Bosnia and Herzegovina where I was born in 1994, during the Bosnian war.

-Moving from one post-war country to another did not fall easy on my integration.
+Moving from one post-war country to another did not help my integration.
 Speaking Bosnian (a language slightly different from Serbian) in Kosovo at that time made making friends challenging.
 The war traumas were fresh, the tensions were still being negotiated.
 I was shy,